StefanHristov1997/Simon-Game/README.md

 # Simon-Game
-A Web Game called Simon-Game, created with the help of HTML, CSS, JavaScript and jQuery.
+<em> A Web Game called Simon-Game, created with the help of HTML, CSS, JavaScript and jQuery. </em>